ewfx/aidel-ainception/README.md

 ## ⚙️ What It Does
 Our model takes input transactions as a csv or text file and our entity extraction model then runs and gives us the entities involved in the transaction.
 We're using a Entity Classifier to classify the type of entities involved in the transaction.
 Risk of transaction will be calculated based on Transaction Amount, Payer and Receiver Geo Location, along with Payer and Receiver past history details form several open source datasets.
 Anomaly Entities are being identified and given high risk.
-ALong with risk score, we're assigning a risk category.
+Along with risk score, we're assigning a risk category.
 Confidence score is calculated based on what sources we're asigning particular risk and the same will be mentioned in Supporting Evidence and Justification Text.

 ## 🛠️ How We Built It
 Streamlit - UI